2 Ways To Follow Up With MIA Clients

 You can safely assume there is an internal debate going on when the client chooses resistance over compliance.
 In order for you to truly help the client you need to understand what that internal debate is and why it’s happening.

-For example, the resistance to the grocery shopping scenario might be because the husband has previously ridiculed the wife for buying expensive food and never eating it therefore wasting money.
+For example, the resistance to the grocery shopping scenario might be because the husband has previously ridiculed the wife for buying expensive food and never eating it, and therefore, wasting money.

 Then again you can’t work through the client’s resistance if it’s so strong that they won’t even commit to scheduling an appointment with you.